mpolacek/goo/cxx-in-gcc12.md

 static_assert(f<nonliteral>());
 ```

-The example above will not compile in C++20, but will compile in C++23, because the else branch is not evaluated.
-Furthermore, the following example will also compile in C++23:
+The example above does not compile in C++20, but compiles in C++23, because the else branch is not evaluated.
+Furthermore, the following example also only compiles in C++23:

 ```c++
 constexpr int